Updated: Jul 19

 I think it is a good question.
-It also triggered me to share the answer with you all, and how to get the right colour of the Milky Way.
+It also makes me want to share the answer with you all and how to get the right Milky Way colour.

-We have seen countless photos of the Milky Way in different colour variation, orange, magenta, blue and even white, but which one is correct?
+We have seen countless photos of the Milky Way in different colour variations, orange, magenta, blue and even white, but which one is correct?

-I’m going to use this RAW photo to show you how I find the right adjustment for the colour of the Milky Way.
+I’m going to use this RAW photo to show you how I find the right adjustment for the Milky Way colour.

-P.s. for the purpose of this demonstration, I have adjusted the Color temperature to make the changes more noticeable 😛
+P.s. for this demonstration, I have adjusted the Color temperature to make the changes more noticeable 😛

-Before I make any adjustment to Color Temperature and Tint sliders, I’m going to push both the Vibrance and Saturation sliders all the way to the max first.
+Before I make any adjustments to the Color Temperature and Tint sliders, I’m going to push both the Vibrance and Saturation sliders all the way to the max first.

-Here’s how the photo looked like with both Vibrance and Saturation at the max value.
+Here’s what the photo looked like with both Vibrance and Saturation at the max value.

 Obviously, the colour looked awkward, but no worry, we are going to revert the adjustments after this.